zenika-open-source/promote-open-source-project/README.md

 - [English](./README.md)
 - [Français](./README-fr.md)

-A language is missing ?
-Want to improve this cheat sheet ?
+A language is missing?
+Want to improve this cheat sheet?
 [Contributions are welcome](./CONTRIBUTING.md) !

 ## 1. 🎢 Preparation step